Gluteus Medius Tear

 However, Dr. Okoroha may recommend surgical treatment to repair a complete, full-thickness gluteus medius tear.
 The surgery can be performed endoscopically through tiny incisions to reattach the torn tendon back onto the greater trochanter with stitches.
 This helps to restore strength and function to the gluteus medius muscle.

-If you have experienced a gluteus medius tear, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a gluteus medius tear, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.